 On the other hand, mapping the structure of the Earth's magnetism across continents and oceans makes one think of effects spread out in space.
 Both channeled and unbounded phenomena exist and have their uses: information can be spread by both insulated telegraph wires and freely propagating radio waves.
 Two names stand out in the study of spread-out electric and magnetic phenomena in the 19th century: the Englishman Michael Faraday and the Scot James Clerk Maxwell--one an intuitive observer, the other a gifted mathematical scientist.

 Anothe bright light of British science in the early 1800s was Humphry Davy, who "lived in the odium/of having discovered sodium."
-He did so by passing an electric current through molten table salt NaCl--salt dissolved in water would not do, because any sodium atoms separated break up water into hydrogen and oxygen, then recombine with the chlorine.
-He similarly separated potassium from its salt Kcl, also invented the extremely bright electric arc lamp, a safety lantern for coal miners and more.
+He did so by passing an electric current through molten table salt NaCl; salt dissolved in water would not do, because there, any molecule of NaCl broken up would break up a water molecule H20 , create NaOH and HCl, and these would recombine to give again NaCl.
+He similarly separated potassium from its salt Kcl, also invented the extremely bright electric arc lamp, also a safety lantern for coal miners and more.

-Not long before that, the USA gained its independence from Britain, and one supporter of the crown ("tory") in that war was Benjamin Thompson of Rumford, near Boston.
+Not too long before that, the USA gained its independence from Britain, and one supporter of the crown in that war ("tory") was Benjamin Thompson of Rumford, near Boston.
 Thompson had to flee to England and later acquired the title "Count Rumford" in the service of a German prince.
 With some scientists, Rumford founded the "Royal Institution" in London for promoting science in Britain, and Davy gave there popular public lectures on the world of science.
-(The Royal Institution still exists, and includes now--among others--a museum devoted to Faraday).
+(The Royal Institution still exists, and now includes--among others--a museum devoted to Faraday).

 Faraday managed to attend the lectures and kept detailed notes.
 When Davy fired an assistant for brawling, Faraday--now older--applied for the position, sending along his notebook as evidence of earnestness.
 He was hired, rose to become Davy's secretary and prime assistant, and in later years, his rival.